This article presents the benefits of the full commercial over the Open Source core version.

 Starting with the latest 2020/Q1 release: Commercial licenses get the two data models:

-The full version adds 900 normative entities in additional packages for Securities, Derivatives, Indices & Indicators.
+The full version adds a thousand normative entities in additional packages for Securities, Derivatives, Indices & Indicators.
 The permissive commercial license includes data model resources.
 This overview discusses license terms, maintenance, and pricing.

 The FIB-DM extended overview is for technical and business users and decision-makers.